sahianmol1/Bronco-for-Reddit/README.md

 # Bronco for Reddit

-**Bronco for Reddit** (MVP) is a free, open-source Reddit client for Android that showcases the use of a **multi-module, clean code MVVM architecture**.
+**Bronco for Reddit** is a free, open-source Reddit client for Android that showcases the use of a **multi-module, clean code MVVM architecture**.
 It is an offline-first app built using Jetpack Compose and adheres to Material 3 guidelines.

 My motivation for developing this project was to gain hands-on experience with multi-module architecture in Android.
 Many tutorials and sample apps I found were either too simplistic (lacking real-world complexity) or overly complicated.
 Bronco for Reddit strikes a balance, making it an ideal project for learning about clean code architecture.

 🚧 Currently, the app is in its MVP stage, and I plan to add more features in future updates.
 These updates will further demonstrate the scalability, testability, and flexibility of this architecture. 🚧

+Bronco uses Reddit's public JSON feed instead of their official APIs.

 ## Architecture
 ![Dependency graph](/docs/images/coremodulegraph/high_level_module_graph_2.png)